stephenanayashilliard/Covid_and_Politics/README.md

      - Flesh out overall project
      - Build a model of our fabricated database
      - Build a simple model for machine learning.
+       - Role Breakdown:
+         - Stephen Anayas-Hilliard:  Responsible for repository, intitial data research and clean up.
+         - John Phillips: Mockup of machine learning model.
+         - Isaac D. Tucker-Rasbury: Mockup of sample database.
+         - Melyssa Sibal: Technologies used in each step of project
    - Segment Two:
      - Refine our database
      - Train our model